lasy/YC/README.md

 # YC
-R package that computes the Yue and Clayton similarity
+(ultra simple) R package that computes the Yue and Clayton similarity